unik-name/docs.unikname.network/docs/uns-use-the-network/api.md

 ### List minted UNIK

-Get an overview of all minted non-fungible tokens of UNS network.
+Get an overview of all minted non-fungible tokens of uns.network.

 For each token you get its id and the current wallet address owning it.